smartdevicelink/sdl_evolution/proposals/NNNN-android-notifications.md

 **Feedback from App Partners**

-Below comments on SDL `Waiting for connection` notifications received from app partners.
+Below are comments on SDL `Waiting for connection` notifications received from app partners.

 1.  "...the constant notifications that kept appearing at the top of many users’ screens saying app is searching for connection...but given the amount of negative feedback this has generated from users via the Play store and Twitter, we have made the difficult decision to remove the functionality..."